 4. Nike Mercurial Superfly Academy

 The Academy Legend have a FlyTouch Lite upper based on the synthetic leather FlyTouch Plus of the Elite.
 The soft premium material may not be as soft as the K-leather, but it still delivers the familiar padded touch on the ball and the supple feeling around your foot.
-The only change that makes the Academy feel cheaper is the insole, but these are a solid entry level option.
+The only change that makes the Academy feel cheaper is the insole and the heel liner, but this is a solid entry-level option.
+If I’m going to judge all the boots here in terms of how they closely resemble the quality of their Elite parents, this is probably going to the top.
+I’m just missing the natural leather experience from the previous Tiempos, and that holds me back somehow with regard to the Tiempo 10 Academy.

 Cheap in price but more of a midrange in quality; subscribes to the level of comfort of the Ultimate even if the materials used look more dense; a tremendous buy for boots in this list.
 Get them as laceless too.